exorstudios/riftbreaker-wiki/docs/modding-files/lua-files/gui-popup.md

 ## ShowEventPopup()
 Here we use the actual Gui.
 Using the lua service `GuiService:OpenPopup`, we can define the responsible entity, the Gui template used and the text.
 The entity is most of the time `self.entity` as the popup is for this entity itself.
 The template is a path in the Riftbreaker folders.
 The text is what appears on the Gui.
-It can be styled in certain ways, for more information see gui styling.
+It can be styled, see [gui styling](../gui-styling).
 Finally, it creates a [RegisterHandler](../events-requests-registerhandler/#registerhandler) for a popup result event.

 ## OnGuiPopupResultEvent( evt )